 Brushing The Pool

 Brushing is one of the most important pool cleaning tips.
-Brushing the walls and tile of your pool should be done at least once a week.
-This maintenance technique will help to prevent, minimize and even eliminate algae build-up along with deposits of calcium.
+Brushing the walls and tiles of your pool should be done at least once a week.
+This maintenance technique will help to prevent, minimize, and even eliminate algae build-up along with deposits of calcium.
 Those with concrete walls in their swimming pools should opt for a stiff brush while those with vinyl walls should choose a soft brush for cleaning their pools.

 Vacuuming The Pool

-Vacuuming should be performed every week to keep the pools water clean and clear.
+Vacuuming should be performed every week to keep the pool water clean and clear.
 There are a wide variety of different vacuum types that you may choose from.
 This includes both manual and automatic models.
 After vacuuming, be sure to clean out the filter of all debris so that it is able to continue circulating the water and working properly.

 Maintaining Your Chemicals

 Maintaining the chemical levels of the water is an important pool cleaning tip.
-Chlorine and pH are especially important, as these help to keep your pool as clean and healthy as possible.
-Use test strips to effectively measure the acidity or alkalinity of the water and add chemicals as needed.
+Chlorine and pH are especially important, as they both help keep your pool as clean and healthy as possible.
+Using test strips can effectively measure the acidity or alkalinity of the water and add chemicals as needed.

 Misconceptions on Solutions to Cleaning a Pool

 One of the most common pool cleaning misconceptions is that too much chlorine in the pool can cause eye irritation.
 In fact, this is exactly the opposite.
-High chlorine levels do not cause this irritation but instead is caused by chlorimines which is formed when chlorine bonds with nitrogenous products.
-Chlorimines can be treated and prevented by using higher levels of chlorine when cleaning your pool.
+High chlorine levels do not cause this irritation but instead is caused by chloramines which is formed when chlorine bonds with nitrogenous products.
+Chloramines can be treated and prevented by using higher levels of chlorine when cleaning your pool.